Wireless Deployment Planner

 A substantial cost to deploying a broadband network in a new metro is the planning stage, which in a conventional deployment plan will consist of significant man-hours spent surveying, field testing, and troubleshooting.
-This web-based tool uses predictive models & basic raytracing to estimate path loss of a wireless deployment according to environmental factors (morphology, natural obstructions, etc.) and install parameters (height, orientation, etc.).
+This wireless link planner was built specifically to make the job of a network planning engineer easier—a fast way to check link feasibility and immediately see the outcomes of adjustments to radio height, location, tilt, and heading before sending anyone into the field for a site survey.

 In other words, it took the equations that the rocket scientists gave me, like this one:

-a single network engineer can use to easily conduct preliminary evaluations right from his chair.
+And turned them into a simple, visual click-and-drag workflow that a single network engineer can use to easily conduct preliminary evaluations right from their chair.

 The app uses formulas tailored to whichever morphology you've selected (dense urban, urban, rural, etc.) when setting the transmitting radio.
 However, if there are notably tall buildings or dense natural features like trees in the line-of-sight path, custom obstructions can be easily drawn on the map with a simple point & click and these obstructions will be included in the calculations.